kuzzleio/documentation-old/src/kuzzle-events/index.md

 layout: category-childrens.html
 title: Events
 order: 700
-description: Learn about Kuzzle Events
+description: Learn about Kuzzle Backend Events
 icon: fa-eye
 ---

-# Kuzzle events
+# Kuzzle Backend Events

-Welcome to the kuzzle events documentation!
+Welcome to the Kuzzle Backend Events documentation!

-Every time Kuzzle receives a request coming from a client, it routes it towards a Controller and an Action, which processes it and sends the result back to the client.
+Every time Kuzzle Backend receives a request coming from a client, it routes it to a Controller and an Action.
+The Action processes the request and sends the result back to the client.
 Each step of this life-cycle triggers an event.

-This section lists every events that can be triggered by Kuzzle.
+This section lists every event that can be triggered by Kuzzle Backend.

 There are two types of events:

-* Hooks: when Kuzzle emits a hook event, it won't wait for listeners to process it, and any kind of response will be ignored.
-These events can [only be listened asynchronously]({{ site_base_path }}plugins-reference/plugins-features/adding-hooks/) by plugins
+* Hooks: when Kuzzle Backend emits a hook event, it won't wait for listeners to return a result, and it will ignore any result received from the listeners.
+These events will only be executed [asynchronously]({{ site_base_path }}plugins-reference/plugins-features/adding-hooks/)
-* Pipes: listeners on pipe events can either listen to them asynchronously (exactly as if it was a hook event), or make Kuzzle wait for listeners to respond, either to validate the process or to modify the provided data on-the-fly.
-More on this in [our plugins section]({{ site_base_path }}plugins-reference/plugins-features/adding-pipes/)
+* Pipes: listeners on pipe events can either listen to them asynchronously (exactly as if it was a hook event), or make Kuzzle Backend wait for listeners to return a result that might validate the process or modify the process data.
+Read more in [our plugins section]({{ site_base_path }}plugins-reference/plugins-features/adding-pipes/)